fshrr/facade-model/README.md

 In terminal, enter: python make_folder_image.py -i "folder path that contains images"

+# Running the entire process

+Add all images that are to be processed into the input_images folder.
+In terminal, run: python run_all.py

 # TODO:

-1. polygon approximation scripts

-2. KITTISeg to output segmentation images into image folders inside segmentation_images
+2. KITTISeg to output segmentation images into image folders inside segmentation_images.
+Not implemented atm.

-3. run_program.py to start Pipeline

-4. settings.txt to read from

-5. limit floodfill after x,y passes a certain point
+5. Limit floodfill after x,y passes a certain point.
+Maybe?

-6. python to .exe

-7. rhino rasteur image to vector?
+7. Rasteur image to vector?
+Not working atm.